 Generators are often employed to back up the normal power supply for important systems, such as lighting.
-Philips Emergency Lighting offers distinct products created to work with generators: GTD Generator Transfer Device, BLCD-20B Emergency Lighting Control Unit and GEN Series Fluorescent Backup Ballasts for interim illumination.
+Philips Emergency Lighting offers distinct products created to work with generators: GTD Generator Transfer Devices and BLCD-20B Emergency Lighting Control Unit for interim illumination.

 Transfer Units & Control Devices

 The GTD and BLCD-20B work in conjunction with a generator or central inverter system to supply emergency lighting regardless of local light switch position.
 This means emergency lighting is no longer dependent on expensive night lighting.
 In fact, you can switch off normal lighting at the end of the day or whenever it’s not needed without jeopardizing emergency lighting operation.
 These energy-saving devices sense the loss of normal power and, in response, switch the lighting load to a generator- or inverter-fed circuit.

 |GTD||Transfer Device||3A max for fluorescent and LED|

 The GTD operates as a transfer device and functions by transferring both the hot and the neutral.
 It is designed for areas in which only one fixture may be needed for egress lighting, such as a stairwell or classroom, or in areas where multiple switches are in use.
 The GTD supports a lighting load up to 3A.

 The BLCD-20B operates as a control or bypass device.
 The small (1.7” x 2.97” x 1.64”), easy-to-install unit mounts directly onto a junction box and supports a lighting load up to 20A.
 The BLCD-20B features auto-select to automatically select the correct voltage (120/277V) and offers a remote testing capability that permits it to interface with fire alarms and security panels.